HunterR0se/ArgentTower/README.md

 ## About the Author

 I am Hunter Rose and can be found on [X](https://x.com/HunterR0se).
 I've been writing code for a few decades and recently decided to complete all the projects I started and never finished.
-My code repository is [on github](https://github.com/HunterR0se) and includes some AI work, some Rust code, a lot of Go code, and even a Bitcoin Key Generation system that uses CUDA acceleration ([Grendel Bitcoin Finder](https://github.com/HunterR0se/Grendel)).
+My code repository is [on github](https://github.com/HunterR0se) and includes some AI work, some Rust code, a lot of Go code, and even a Bitcoin Key Generation system that uses CUDA acceleration ([Grendel: Bitcoin Address Finder](https://github.com/HunterR0se/Grendel)).

 ## About the Game